MicrosoftDocs/power-platform/power-platform/alm/remove-table-app.md

 1. Save and publish the app.

 > [!NOTE]
-> After removing components from app designer, components can be added to unmanaged solutions and then exported as managed solutions to other environments to remove managed dependencies.
+> After removing the component from app designer in your developer environment, the component can be added to an unmanaged solution and then exported as a managed solution to other environments, such as production, to remove the managed dependency.

 - [Removing dependencies overview](removing-dependencies.md)
 - [Remove dependencies between fields and workflows](remove-field-workflow.md)